mmcguill/historical-ai/README.md

 Source Code has not been transcribed and doesn't appear to be easily available.

+### McCarthy (1959) - Programs with Common Sense (Advice Taker)
+[Paper](Papers/McCarthy%20(1959)%20-%20Programs%20with%20Common%20Sense.pdf)

+Early speculative paper on something McCarthy called the "Advice Taker".
+Possibly the first paper mentioning "Common Sense" in terms of AI.
+Also contains an interesting discussion with Bar-Hillel and Selfridge as an appendix.

+## Minsky's Classic Overview (1961)
 ### Minsky (1961) - Steps Toward Artificial Intelligence
 [Paper](Papers/Minsky%20(1961)%20-%20Steps%20Toward%20Artificial%20Intelligence.pdf)